- Batch payments

-The list of factors that can influence the exchange rate between any two currencies is an extensive one.
-We’ve included some of the main factors that can drive rates up or down in the list below, but it’s worth remembering that exchange rates reflect the value of two separate currencies, so events and developments in both of those countries can have an impact on the value of their respective national currencies.
+The list of factors that can influence the exchange rate between any 2 currencies is extensive.
+We’ve included some of the main factors that can drive rates up or down in the list below, but it’s worth remembering that exchange rates reflect the value of 2 separate currencies, so events and developments in both of those countries can have an impact on the value of their respective national currencies.

 Bill is an Australian business owner who wants to buy US$20,000 worth of equipment from a company based in the United States.
 As the equipment is not needed urgently, Bill decides to bide his time and wait for the most attractive AUD/USD exchange rate to become available.

 The chart below shows the performance of the AUD/USD rate in the year leading up to 16 May 2017.

 As you can see, the best time for Bill to send his transfer was in November 2016, when the exchange rate was AUD$1 = US$0.775.
 Other reasonable times to send were in October 2016 and March 2017, when AUD$1 = US$0.772.

 This is a far cry from the exchange rate in December 2016 when the value of AUD$1 dropped to US$0.716.
 The table below shows the amount of money Bill could have saved by sending the money when the AUD/USD exchange rate was at its highest as opposed to sending the transfer when the rate was at its lowest.

 By sending the money in November when the exchange rate peaked, Bill could have saved a massive AUD$2,126.51 and still have sent the same amount of US dollars to buy the equipment.